-Comphy is a Python framework provided as a package.
+Comphy is a free framework provided as a Python package.
 This enables full control and advanced simulations with Comphy on both Windows and Linux operating systems.

-The Python package can be downloaded directly from the corresponding Comphy repository using git.
+The Python package can be downloaded directly from the downloads section after free registration.

 Setting up a Python environment with Comphy